GeoscienceAustralia/tcrm/docs/database.rst

 Tables
 ======

 Following is a description of the tables contained in the database.
-Tables are generated
+Tables are created when the database is first generated.
+Tables are populated with information from the simulation.
+Presently, the tables are not updateable - that is, the records cannot be modified once inserted into teh database.

 Locations table
 ---------------